midl-xyz/swap/README.md

 ## Web Application

-This branch is specifically designed for taproot purposes testing
+This branch is specifically designed for taproot purposes testing.

 ### Install